arevolutioner/sillynium/README.md

 ### concept/poc.py ###
 **NOTE:** [poc.py](concept/poc.py) is a ***proof of concept only*** and will not be developed further.
 - It may **fail on your OS as it was only coded to handle Windows 10 and Chrome**
-- Run it anyway to play around and see how it works.
-It may inspire a better approach for sillynium.py
+- Run it to play around, but please also read the [ROADMAP](ROADMAP.md)
 - For instructions, see [poc_instructions](concept/poc_instructions.md)

 ## Roadmap

 ***Important!
 Please read the [ROADMAP](ROADMAP.md)***

 ## Contributing